dirkarnez/chemical-reactions-web/README.md

             - returns `2 1 2`
          2. `H2 + O2 = H2O` becomes `2H2 + O2 = 2H2O`

+### ChatGPT
+> When calculating the product of a chemical reaction, the starting materials and their coefficients are used to determine the number of moles of each reactant.
+The coefficients of the reactants are multiplied by their respective molar masses, and the products are added together.
+This calculation yields the mass of the product.
+The mass of the product is then divided by the molar mass of the product to determine the number of moles of product.
+The number of moles of product is then multiplied by Avogadro's number to calculate the number of molecules of product.

 ### Tools
 - [Program to balance the given Chemical Equation - GeeksforGeeks](https://www.geeksforgeeks.org/program-to-balance-the-given-chemical-equation/)
 - [Chemical Equations online!](https://chemequations.com/en/)